wnstndks/OSSW/docs/faq.rst

 - **Q: What should I do if I get an error while running?**
-    A: Check the error message and see if similar issues have been reported in the FAQ or Issue Tracker, if necessary please report the issue via [Issue page] (link).
+    A: Check the error message and see if similar issues have been reported in the FAQ or Issue Tracker, if necessary please report the issue via email.

 **3. Game features and usage**
 ===========